-At this stage, the writer needs an editor.
+That is why the writer needs an editor.

-Before commencing, the editor also needs to commence a 'style sheet' which is a list of rules for the publication.
-The style sheet might include a certain choice of spelling for a word, the capitilisation of certain words, and fonts to be used for various levels of text.
-The editor refers to the style sheet as well as the manual to ensure the same rules are applied consistently throughout the publication.
+The style sheet is a list of rules for the publication.
+It might include a certain choice of spelling for a word, the capitilisation of certain words, and the fonts to be used for various headings or sections of text.
+If any agreed rules in the style sheet contradict the guidelines in the Manual, it is the style sheet rules that must be followed.
+The editor refers to both style sheet and manual to ensure the rules are applied consistently throughout the publication.

 The editor's role includes structural editing (if required), line editing and copy editing to ensure the language and style suit the needs of the intended audience and are consistent throughout the document; correcting grammar, spelling and punctuation; and ensuring the document is error-free, ready for submission or graphic design.